-There is a strong history of high quality teaching and learning in the Sixth Form, which is testament to all of the hard work put in by staff and students alike.
+There is a strong history of high quality teaching and learning in the Sixth Form, which is a testament too all of the hard work put in by staff and students alike.

-It's your life, your future, and we will do everything we can to make sure you get to where you want to be.
+It's your life, your future, and we will do everything we can to make sure you get where you want to be.
 We believe in you and we'll help you achieve your very best.
+The key things for you to know are we work hard, set high standards and get amazing results.
 If you're ready to aspire, achieve and succeed, South Hunsley Sixth Form is the place for you.

-Ms M Blackledge, Headteacher
+Michaela Blackledge, Headteacher

-Mr P Jacobs, Director of Sixth Form (Student Support)
+Paul Jacobs, Director of Sixth Form - Student Support

-Mr P White, Director of Sixth Form (Student Experience)
+Paul White, Director of Sixth Form - Student Experience